10+ Useful Tips To Optimize Your WooCommerce Store

 You can do a few more things to keep your store more secured.
 Give a strong password for your WooCommerce store admin panel so that hackers cannot find their way in.
 Make sure to keep regular backups of your site.

 Also, keep all your plugins and themes updated at all times to maintain site security.
-Limit the number of administrative roles to as less as possible.
+Limit the number of administrative roles to as little as possible.

 4. Speed Up Your Online Store